 Composite veneers are made in a similar manner as a normal tooth colored filling, by using a gel on the tooth structure making it rough, and applying a bonding agent, onto which the composite resin is applied and finished to give the same shine and external appearance as the tooth.

 WHO IS A CANDIDATE FOR DENTAL VENEERS?

 Receiving a veneer is a cosmetic procedure.
 Who doesn’t want a perfect smile?
 Applications of veneers are used to deal with a wide array of cosmetic issues including:

 - Discoloration of the teeth, either from years of staining from food and drink, or some medications such as Tetracycline.

-- Teeth that are chipped or worn down due to grinding or biting on hard objects.
+- Teeth that are chipped or worn down (if there is space within the bite)

 With proper care, a finely made dental veneer can last up to 10 or 12 years.
 You can expect your new pearly veneered whites to last for a long time if you take proper care of them.

-Dental veneers require removal of a portion of the tooth, and therefore the process cannot be reversed, and in some cases, sensitivity to hot and cold is expected in the beginning that disappears within a few days (This of course can be managed through using “No Prep Veneers”, where no part of the tooth is removed).
-They also require the laboratory to chip in, which means can mean waiting before receiving the veneers (This can also be managed through using CAD / CAM technology, which means the possibility of receiving your veneers as quickly as within the same day).
+Dental veneers require removal of a portion of the tooth, and therefore the process cannot be reversed, and in some cases, sensitivity to hot and cold is expected in the beginning that disappears within a few days.
+They also require the laboratory to chip in, which means can mean waiting before receiving the veneers

 To speak with one of our team about dental veneers in Kingston, Ontario, click the link to setup an appointment with us.